prismatic-io/spectral/README.md

 ## Building Locally

 You will need `yarn` and `node` installed.
-Run `yarn turbo run build` to build and `yarn turbo run tests` to run the test suites. `yarn pack` and `yarn link` are both useful for testing changes locally.
+Run `yarn turbo run build` to build and `yarn turbo run test` to run the test suites. `yarn pack` and `yarn link` are both useful for testing changes locally.

 ## What is Prismatic?